JamesThanni/JamesThanni/README.md

 🧠 Learning Angular, React, C# and MongoDB!
 I am experienced with the LAMP stack, HTML, CSS, SASS, JS, TS, SQL, MySQL and Python.

 ☁ To further my knowledge, I utilise platforms such as LinkedIn learning, PluralSight and YouTube tutorials from amazing creators such as Traversy Media and Derek Banas.
 I hope to begin reading more and to delve into the world of personal development as well as investing through books and online courses soon.
-If you have any recommendations, please do drop a message on my LinkedIn: https://www.linkedin.com/in/james-thanni

 ### Projects